A topic from the subject of Inorganic Chemistry in Chemistry.

 Periodic Trends

-Periodic trends are the regular changes in the properties of elements as you move across the periodic table.
-These trends include changes in atomic radius, ionization energy, and electronegativity.
+Periodic trends are the regular changes in element properties across the periodic table.
+These include atomic radius, ionization energy, and electronegativity.

-The electron configuration of an atom can be used to predict its chemical properties.
-For example, elements with a full valence shell are generally unreactive.
+An atom's electron configuration predicts its chemical properties.
+For instance, elements with a full valence shell are generally unreactive.

 Applications